Alive in the Spirit

 But with a long, quiet journey of obedience, only now can I begin to show why “this” should not lead to death.
 What seemed like an ending was never meant for destruction, but for the revealing of My glory.
 That’s why, even now, despite the distance, despite the silence, both of you remain alive (living) in the Spirit.
 You may have mourned what seems lost, but I was nurturing what is eternal.

-And yet I see some sort of sadness in both of your hearts.
+And yet I see some sort of sadness in your heart because of that timely encountered with him.
 I see the ache.
 But My grace is enough.
-It’s enough to open your eyes to the beauty of what’s really happening, that your spirits are being made alive every time you choose to surrender your will.
-Every time you pray, cry, or come to Me with your questions, I’m not only listening, but I'm also strengthening your spirit.
-I’m silencing the lie that there is no hope and future.
+More than enough to open your eyes to the beauty of what’s really happening, that your spirit is being made alive every time you choose to surrender your will.
+Every time you pray, run, or come to Me with your questions, I’m not only listening, but I’m also strengthening your spirit.
+I’m silencing the lie that there is no hope and future for yourself.

-For now, it may not yet satisfy the reason why I had to separate you back then.
-But the truth is, you can’t question the way I did it, because I was working out on something deeper, something you’re beginning to glimpse and later on will fully understand.
+For now, it may not yet fully satisfy the reason why I had to separate you back then.
+But the truth is, you can’t question the way I did it, because I was working out on something deeper, something you’re beginning to glimpse and later on will understand.
 No, it didn’t happen in the way you imagined or hoped.
-But what’s unfolding now is not your version of life, because it’s My life being lived in you both.
+But that’s okay, because what’s unfolding now is not your version of life, it’s My life being lived in you both.

 Comments